Basic Kombucha Recipe

 Preparing the Sweet Tea

-Prepare the tea like you are making regular sweet tea.
+To brew kombucha, prepare the tea like you are making regular sweet tea.
 I boil my water in an electric tea kettle.
 I love it!
 You want to use 8 regular sized tea bags per gallon container.

 Place the tea bags in the container and cover the bags with about 4 cups of boiling water.
 After the tea bags have steeped for 10 minutes or so, remove the tea bags and add the sugar.
 Stir until dissolved.